 TdF Exit Right.
-TdF also has the right after the earlier of (a) the second anniversary of the closing of the roll-up, or (b) TdF ceasing to own at least 5% of our common stock, to require CCIC, upon at least six months' notice, to purchase all, but not less than all, of the shares it beneficially owns in CTSH
+TdF also has the right after the earlier of (a) the second anniversary of the closing of the roll-up, or (b) TdF ceasing to remain qualified under the governance agreement, to require CCIC, upon at least six months' notice, to purchase all, but not less than all, of the shares it beneficially owns in CTSH.